serverpod/serverpod_docs/docs/05-concepts/05-database/05-crud.md

 ## Create

+There are two ways to create a new row in the database.

+### Inserting a single row

-Insert a new row in the database by calling the `insertRow` method on your generated model.
+Inserting a single row to the database is done by calling the `insertRow` method on your generated model.
 The method will return the entire company object with the `id` field set.

 ```dart
 var row = Company(name: 'Serverpod');
 var company = await Company.db.insertRow(session, row);
 ```

+### Inserting several rows
-Batch inserts several new rows of companies by calling the `insert` method.
+Inserting several rows in a batch operation is done by calling the `insert` method.
 This is an atomic operation, meaning no entries will be created if any entry fails to be created.

 ```dart
 var rows = [Company(name: 'Serverpod'), Company(name: 'Google')];